Track and manage your electricity use online

 - Keep an eye on the projected cost of your electricity use at the end of the billing period.

-- If you want to take action to lower that projection before your next bill, take a look at our 21 no cost ways to save.
+- If you want to take action to lower that projection before your next bill, explore our energy-saving tips and technologies.

-The comparison tools available in MyHydro provide you with more context and a better understanding for how you're using electricity.
+The comparison tools available in your MyHydro account provide you with more context and a better understanding for how you're using electricity.

 Four ways to compare your electricity use: